DrishyaMody/student2/_posts/2024-04-16-datastructuresWriteup_IPYNB_2_.md

           )
 ```
 - In JavaScript code, show and describe code that handles failure.
 Describe how the code shows failure to the user in the Chrome Browser screen.
 This code again refers to the condition in the code segment above that says "if (response.ok)" if for some reason this condition is met the error message is displayed as Question creation failed to the user but the true reason behind the error can be viewed in the network tab of inspect element.
-I belive it might also be beneficial to add an alert that in detail describes why their error occurred, this is something I will definetely add in the future.
 ```
 else {
                 console.error("Question creation failed");